-Computer network - Fiber Optic Cable
+Computer network - Fiber Optic Cable and connectors

 Fiber-optic cable transmits digital signals using light impulses rather than electricity.
 Fiber cable allows light impulses to be carried on either a glass or a plastic core.
 Glass can carry the signal a greater distance, but plastic costs less.
 Whichever the type of core, it’s surrounded by a glass or plastic cladding with a different refraction index that reflects the light back into the core.
 Around this is a layer of flexible plastic buffer that can he wrapped in an armor coating that’s usually Kevlar, which is then sheathed in PVC Of plenum.